OpenAgentsInc/v2/docs/migration.md

 5. Monitor application performance and adjust indexes in the Convex schema if necessary.

+6. If needed, run the migration script again to catch any data that might have been added to the Vercel Postgres database after the initial migration.

 ## Conclusion

 This migration represents a significant change in the data storage and management approach.
 While the basic structure remains similar, the shift to Convex introduces new capabilities and constraints that need to be carefully managed throughout the migration process and in ongoing development.

-The migration script provides a solid foundation for transferring data from Vercel Postgres to Convex, including handling potential null values in certain fields.
+The migration script provides a solid foundation for transferring data from Vercel Postgres to Convex, including handling potential null values in certain fields and managing existing data.
+It can be run multiple times to ensure all data is properly migrated or to update existing data.

 However, it's crucial to thoroughly test and verify the migrated data and updated application code to ensure a smooth transition.
 Pay special attention to how your application handles fields that now have default values instead of being null, and make any necessary adjustments to maintain the expected behavior.

+Remember that while the migration script is designed to be safe to run multiple times, it's always a good practice to back up your data before performing any migration or running scripts that modify your database.